-For the first week in eight fund investors were net redeemers of fund assets (including ...
+For the first week in three investors were net sellers of fund assets (including those of ...

 Thomson Reuters Lipper’s fund macro-groups (including both mutual funds and ETFs) had ...

-For the sixth consecutive week fund investors were net purchasers of fund assets ...
+For the second week in three fund investors were net purchasers of fund assets (including ...